Sociologist of Law

-Growing up in Beijing in the 1980s, my childhood witnessed China's great transformation from the ruins of the Cultural Revolution to the chaos of the 1989 Tiananmen Student Movement.
+Born and raised in Beijing in the 1980s, I witnessed as a child China's great transformation from the ruins of the Cultural Revolution to the chaos of the 1989 Tiananmen Student Movement.
 In the 1990s, I spent six years in a math experimental class at the High School Affiliated to Renmin University of China (人大附中).
 During this time, I developed a strong passion for Euclidean geometry and, for this reason, decided to study law in college.
-As a 16-year-old boy, I saw many similarities between law and geometry: both begin with a small number of axioms and derive a large number of propositions from them.
+As a sixteen-year-old boy, I saw many similarities between law and geometry: both begin with a small number of axioms and derive a large number of propositions from them.
 Then these axioms and propositions are applied to solve problems.
-I naïvely believed that law was my dream profession because it would enable me to practice geometry in the real world.
+I was drawn to law as my dream profession because I thought it resembled geometry in the real world.

-Yet my legal education at Peking University proved me wrong.
+Yet my legal education at Peking University proved otherwise.
 I came to realize that, as Justice Oliver Wendell Holmes, Jr. famously said, "The life of the law has not been logic; it has been experience."
 Furthermore, I was confused and disappointed by the limited capacity of lawyers in China's legal and political reforms.
-Almost by coincidence, I took two sociology classes in the spring semester of my junior year and spent most of the time reading the work of a few classical social theorists such as Tocqueville, Durkheim, and Weber.
-When that semester was over, I found myself falling in love with sociology as it opened up a whole new world for my intellectual pursuit.
+Almost by coincidence, I took two sociology classes in the spring term of my third year and spent most of the time reading the work of a few classical social theorists such as Tocqueville, Durkheim, and Weber.
+When that term was over, I found myself falling in love with sociology as it opened up a whole new world for my intellectual pursuit.
 I decided to apply to sociology Ph.D. programs and, with a great deal of luck, got into the University of Chicago, a holy place for American sociology.

 In my seven harsh and lonely years of Ph.D. study, I found my intellectual home in Simmelian social geometry and human ecology of the Chicago School of sociology.
 I realized that, to my great joy, I was finally able to fulfill my childhood dream and study geometry in the real world, that is, to analyze the formal shape of society as social structures and social processes.
 Despite Simmel's lack of popularity in contemporary American sociology, I was fortunate to land a job in the prestigious Sociology Department at the University of Wisconsin-Madison after graduation.
 In Madison, my dreams of social geometry continued for seven years among a large group of number crunchers, Marxists, feminists, and theorists, most of whom I am proud to call colleagues and friends.